AdjointBackMapV2: Precise Reconstruction of Arbitrary CNN Unit's Activation via Adjoint Operators: Experiments and results

 As we mentioned, we will experimentally verify that $\mathbf{z}([\mathbf{x}_{n}; \mathbf{x}_{b}]) = \frac{[\mathbf{x}_{n}; \mathbf{x}_{b}]}{8}$ achieves the equality in Eq.\eqref{eq:approx}.

 We verify it on two types of layers: every Conv layer, and the FC layer.
-In other words, we verify that the linear activation value of an out-ch feature map's unit or the FC layer's output unit, computed through the original trained CNN, should be equal to the dot-product between the input $[\mathbf{x}_{n}; \mathbf{x}_{b}]$ and the reconstructed effective hyperplane $\mathbf{H}^{Adj}(\frac{[\mathbf{x}_{n}; \mathbf{x}_{b}]}{8})$.
+In other words, we verify that the activation value of an out-ch feature map's unit or the FC layer's output unit, computed on a CNN directly, should be equal to the dot-product between the input, $[\mathbf{x}_{n}; \mathbf{x}_{b}]$, and the reconstructed effective hyperplane $\mathbf{H}^{Adj}(\frac{[\mathbf{x}_{n}; \mathbf{x}_{b}]}{8})$.
 The verification can be described with two equations, Eq.\eqref{eq:verify_conv} (Conv) and Eq.\eqref{eq:verify_FC} (FC).
-Principles of the verification are illustrated using a symbol `$=$'' in these previous figures: Fig.\ref{figModel:two_factors}(c) (Conv), and Fig.\ref{figModel:adjoint_ops_blueprint}(b) (FC).
+Principles of the verification are illustrated using a symbol ``$=$'' in these previous figures: Fig.\ref{fig:Model:two_factors}(c) (Conv), and Fig.\ref{fig:Model:adjoint_ops_blueprint}(b) (FC).

-where $c_{l, s, i}$ and $c_{fc, k}$ are true values (correspond to the left-hand side of the third ``$=$'' in Eq.\eqref{eq:approx}) while $\hat{c}_{l, s, i}$ and $\hat{c}_{fc, k}$ are approximated ones (correspond to the right-hand side of the third ``$=$'' in Eq.\eqref{eq:approx}); $c_{l, s, i}$ labels a pixel at the stride moves $s$, in the $i^{th}$ out-ch feature map of the $l^{th}$ Conv layer (i.e., a unit of $\mathbf{c}_{l}$); $c_{fc, k}$ labels the $k^{th}$ entry in the $\mathbf{c}_{fc}$, from the FC layer, for activating a specific class unit.
-In detail, for an image $\mathbf{x}_{n}$, a dot-product should be verified to replicate a unit's linear activation value from the Conv or the FC layer, and this verification should go through pixels/predicted classes' values of all layers except for the first one (which has been explained in Section \ref{Model:Algorithm}); Also, $RM2$ is entangled with $RM4, RM3, RM1$ (Eq.\eqref{eq:RM4} $\sim$ \eqref{eq:RM1}), which implies verifying $RM2$ is equivalent to verifying $RM4 \sim RM1$.
-Since TensorFlow uses FP32 datatype (single precision) to compute a decimal, rounding errors are inevitable and result in a fractional mismatch between $\mathbf{c}_{l}$ and $\hat{\mathbf{c}}_{l}$ due to different computation paths.
-We measure relative errors $\mathbf{\epsilon}$ for evaluating the approximations, i.e.,
+where $c_{l, s, i}$ and $c_{fc, k}$ are true values (corresponding to the left hand side of the third ``$=$'' in Eq.\eqref{eq:approx}) while $\hat{c}_{l, s, i}$ and $\hat{c}_{fc, k}$ are approximated ones (corresponding to the right hand side of the third ``$=$'' in Eq.\eqref{eq:approx}); $c_{l, s, i}$ labels a pixel at the stride move $s$, in the $i^{th}$ out-ch feature map of the $l^{th}$ conv layer (i.e., a unit of $\mathbf{c}_{l}$); $c_{fc, k}$ labels the $k^{th}$ entry in the $\mathbf{c}_{fc}$, from the FC layer, for activating a specific class.
+In detail, for an image $\mathbf{x}_{n}$, a dot-product should be verified to replicate a unit's activation value from the conv or the FC layer, and this verification should go through the units of all layers except for the first one (which has been explained why in Section \ref{Model:Algorithm}); Also, $RM2$ results are reused in $RM4, RM3, RM1$ via simple summation (Eq.\eqref{eq:RM4} $\sim$ \ref{eq:RM1}), which implies verifying $RM2$ is equivalent to verifying $RM4 \sim RM1$.
+Since TensorFlow uses the FP32 datatype (single precision) to compute a decimal, rounding errors are inevitable and result in a fractional mismatch between $\mathbf{c}_{l}$ and $\hat{\mathbf{c}}_{l}$ due to different computation paths.
+We measure relative errors $\mathbf{\epsilon}$ for evaluating approximations, i.e.,